Multiple Myeloma - Medical Condition

 Multiple myeloma occurs when the overgrowth of plasma cells takes place in multiple areas of the bone marrow.
 Bone marrow is the soft spongy tissue in the middle part of the bone where blood cells are formed.

-The average age of those receiving a diagnosis of multiple myeloma is 65 years.
-In Canada, about 2,900 people are diagnosed with multiple myeloma every year.
-There is a 1 in 117 lifetime chance of developing multiple myeloma.
+Most people diagnosed with multiple myeloma are over 65 years old.
+In Canada, about 3,900 people are diagnosed with multiple myeloma every year.
+There is a less than 1% chance of developing multiple myeloma.

 Multiple Myeloma Causes